 Work Study is a form of financial aid which provides employment opportunities on campus and in the local community.
 Your work study job will provide you with a paycheck like any other part-time employment situation.
 While work study earnings are subject to federal income tax like other jobs, they have the benefit of counting as an income exclusion on the FAFSA for the upcoming aid year!

-Work study is awarded to students with high financial need.
-Those students who are not awarded work study are encouraged to access the Student Employment web page where a variety of non-work study jobs are posted.
+Work study is offered to students with high financial need.
+Those students who are not offered work study are encouraged to access the Student Employment web page where a variety of non-work study jobs are posted.
 Additional information is available in the Student Employment Center, Old Main 275 or on the Student Employment Center website.

 Loans at Western Washington University are funded through the federal government.
 We offer the Federal Direct (subsidized and unsubsidized), and Parent PLUS Loan programs.
 Loan eligibility and amounts are determined based on the FAFSA, class status, and dependency information.
 Loans must be repaid.

 - Submit a Free Application for Federal Student Aid, commonly called the FAFSA, by Western's priority filing deadline of January 31st for the upcoming academic year.
 See our Financial Aid Checklist for additional important steps applying for financial aid.
 Include WWU’s Federal School Code which is 003802 on the FAFSA.

 - Complete an application for admission to WWU.
 Contact the Admissions Office at (360) 650-3440 for additional information.

 - Review the Student Aid Report (SAR) which will be sent or emailed to you.
 If there is incorrect information, make your corrections and submit them to the federal processor.
 You can contact the federal processor at 1-800-433-3243 for additional information.